masud1901/Todo-api-with-fastapi/README.md

-Going to make a simole Todo app but in a more organised way.
+Going to make a simple Todo app but in a more organized way.